 A WordPress white screen of death is a frustrating experience for any website owner.
-But don’t worry, we’re going to show you how to fix it in this blog post!
+But don’t worry; we will show you how to fix it in this blog post!
 We’ll go over the basics of what causes a WordPress white screen of death and then move on to some specific solutions that have helped others get back up and running.
-If you’re experiencing WordPress white screen of death on your site, be sure to read through this article before moving forward with other troubleshooting steps.
+If you’re experiencing a WordPress white screen of death on your site, read this article before proceeding with other troubleshooting steps.

 Enable debugging mode

 There are many reasons WordPress white screen of death can happen, but the most common is when something goes wrong with WordPress core.
-Other common causes include plugins and themes going bad or permissions being changed on your site’s files (especially wp-config.php).
-If you’re experiencing WordPress white screen of death, turn on debugging in WordPress.
+Common causes include plugins and themes going bad or permissions being changed on your site’s files (especially wp-config.php).
+If you’re experiencing WordPress’s white screen of death, turn on debugging in WordPress.
 WordPress debugging mode can output the exact error location with a more understandable message.

 Locate this line in wp-config.php and update as follows:

-You should get the error message in the front-end after turning on debugging mode.
+After turning on debugging mode, you should get the error message in the front-end.
 Then you can take the next step accordingly.

 Increase the memory limit

 The majority of the time, this error happens because of exhausted the memory limit.
 To fix it, you need to increase the PHP memory available to WordPress.
-You can increase the WordPress memory limit by editing the wp-config.php file on your WordPress website.
+You can increase the WordPress memory limit by editing your WordPress website’s wp-config.php file.
 Use an FTP client or file manager in your web hosting control panel.

 Add this line in wp-config.php to increase the PHP memory limit to 256MB in WordPress.

-Use this code to increase the PHP memory limit to 256MB in WordPress.
+Use this code to increase WordPress’s PHP memory limit to 256MB.

 Troubleshoot plugins

-After increasing the memory limit, if the error persists, a buggy plugin can cause the white screen of death issue.
+After increasing the memory limit, a buggy plugin can cause the white screen of death issue if the error persists.
 It would be best if you tried to disable all plugins of your website and see what happens.

 1. Use an FTP client or control panel filemanager to access files.